|

 Wyeth, Harrison Fisher, Rockwell Kent, Picasso, Howard Pyle, and others.
 Even better if the book is a limited

 printing and/or signed by the illustrator.
-Don’t Appraise - Books
+Don’t (Usually) Appraise - Books

 in poor or less than good condition; incomplete books - missing bindings,